Hermits Religious hermits may have lived here as early as the 9th century.

 At this time the Vikings had the upper hand in East Anglia which was under ‘Dane law’.
 Gradually the invasions which began with violence and destruction were replaced by peaceful trading, and Viking settlers were absorbed into local communities.
 The Danish influence is still apparent in many place names locally.
 The first hermits at the Abbey site may have been murdered by Viking invaders, but by the late 10th century a monk called Wulfric was able to settle here with seven followers and live peacefully.

-King Cnut In the 1020s King Cnut, who ruled Denmark as well as England, granted land and property to the hermits at St Benet’s, and the Benedictine monastery began its long life.
+King Cnut In 1019 King Cnut, who ruled Denmark as well as England, granted land and property to the hermits at St Benet’s, and the Benedictine monastery began its long life.

 During the late 11th century – over 1000 years ago - the community occupying the site replaced their mud and timber church with one built of stone.
 Over the coming centuries this was extended and developed, though we cannot be sure exactly how the church looked.
 Our interpretation is based upon the few documentary sources, the archaeological remains, and other East Anglian buildings of similar significance.